PawprintPrototyping/pawprintprototyping.org-hugo/content/english/pages/donate/_index.md

 Here's three ways you can sustain our mission:

 1. **Contribute a single or recurring donation** with a credit, debit card, or [PayPal](https://www.paypal.com/donate/?hosted_button_id=KHRVZ4QL8BGF8) transaction.
+   Text `TLA` to 44-321 for a link to our donation portal on your phone.
 2. **Check your corporate match** - many companies match their employee's donation, doubling your impact.
    [Check if your company provides donation matching using your company's Benevity causes portal.](https://causes.benevity.org/causes/840-844428024)
 3. **Donate stocks or Cryptocurrency**:  Stocks or other asset donations benefits from up to 20% more value due to